misrab/docs/Dai.md

 A CDP enters limbo in the unlikely event that price information for collateral is not available (such as if all the oracles simultaneously suffer a technical failure).
 The limbo duration determines how long before all CDPs of that type can be liquidated.

 ## Examples

+_The Dai Credit System can be used by anyone without any restrictions or sign-up process._

 **Example 1:** Bob wants to borrow 100 Dai.
 He locks an amount of ETH worth significantly more than 100 Dai into a CDP and uses it to borrow 100 Dai.
 The 100 Dai is instantly sent directly to his Ethereum account.
 Assuming that the Stability Fee is 1% per year, Bob will need 101 Dai to cover the CDP if he decides to retrieve his ETH after one year.